aery32/sublime-aery32/README.md

 **Manual installation**

 Download and unzip, or git clone, the plug-in into `Sublime Text 2/Packages/Aery32` folder.
 To access this folder open ST2 and select *Preferences - Browse packages...*

 ## Usage

 Press `CTRL+SHIFT+P` to bring the command palette into view.
-Next type *Aery32* and select a command which to run.
+Next type *aery32* and select a command which to run.

-- **Create new project**:
+- __Create new project__:
   - Prompts the directory where to create a new project.
 After then downloads the Aery32 Framework in to that directory and sets up the `aery32.sublime-project` file.
 When done you can open the project file located under the directory where ever you created the project.
 To do that select *Project - Open projects...*, browse to the project folder and double click `aery32.sublime-project` file.
 In case you want to disable the code autocomplete, open the project's sublime-project file and set `sublimeclang_enabled` false.

-Aery32 plug-in also has hidden commands that are supportive kind and thus not accessable through the command palette.
-To run a hidden command open Sublime Text 2's Console window and write `window.run_command("cmd")` where `cmd` is the command which to run.
+- __Setup SublimeClang for current project__
+  - Sets up the SublimeClang settings for the current open project.
+You may like to run this command if you had not created a project with the _create new project_ command, or if the current SublimeClang settings set in the project file do not work, e.g if the path to the AVR32 toolchain has been changed.

-- **aery_fix_hudson**:
+- __Fix Hudson problem__
   - Painless way to fix the so call Hudson problem.
 This problem rises from the fact that Atmel failed to strip the .o and .a files when building the AVR libraries with the Hudson CI tool.
 Note that in Windows you most likely need to start ST2 in administrator mode to have access to change the installed AVR library files.
 Similarly in Linux or Mac OS X you may need root access.

 ## Settings